-More than 180 ministry leaders we have trained have gone on to receive their ICF coach credential.
+More than 225 Christian leaders we have trained have gone on to receive their ICF coach credential.
 You can too.

 The ICF awards a series of individual credentials: Associate Certified Coach (ACC), Professional Certified Coach (PCC) and Master Certified Coach (MCC).
 Each level has training and client coaching requirements.

 I'll focus on the first level, the Associate Certified Coach (ACC).
 After completing 60 hours of our coaching training, 10 hours of mentor-coaching, and coaching 100 client hours you may apply for the ACC credential via the ACC ACSTH Path.